inpsyde/MultilingualPress-Yoast-SEO-Sync/README.md

 # MultilingualPress Add on to Sync Yoast SEO Postmeta

-Sync post meta data for Yoast SEO.
+Sync post meta data for the Yoast SEO plugin.

 ## Description
 This is a simple add-on for the [MultilingualPress](multilingualpress.pro) plugin to sync post meta data for the Yoast SEO plugin.